Home range estimation under a restricted sampling scheme: Some Preliminaries

 Given two measurable sets $A, C \subset \mathbb{R}^d$, the distance in measure between $A$ and $C$ is defined by

-The notion of $r$-convex sets, a well-known shape restriction in set estimation (see for instance \cite{walther:97,walther:99}), extends convex sets to a much more flexible family of sets.
+Next, we introduce the $r$-convex sets, a well-known shape restriction in set estimation \citep{walther:97,walther:99}, which extends convex sets to a much more flexible family of sets.
 It just replaces the hyperplanes in the definition of convex sets by the complements of balls of radius $r$, providing a very flexible class of sets.